 The conflict returns to the events following World War I. Shortly before the Ottoman Empire's capitulation in the war, the Russian Empire collapsed in November 1917 and fell under the control of the Bolsheviks.
 The three nations of the Caucasus, Armenians, Azerbaijanis, and Georgians, previously under the rule of the Russian Empire, declared the formation of the Transcaucasian Federation, which dissolved after only three months of existence.

 Divide and rule plan

-In April 1920, the Soviet 11th Army invaded the Caucasus and within two years, the Caucasian republics were formed into the Transcaucasian SFSR of the Soviet Union.
+In April 1920, the Soviet 11th Army invaded the Caucasus, and within two years, the Caucasian republics were formed into the Transcaucasian SFSR of the Soviet Union.
 The Bolsheviks thereafter created a seven-member committee, the Caucasus Bureau (the Kavburo).
-Under the supervision of the People’s Commissar for Nationalities, Joseph Stalin, -born and raised in Georgia-, the Kavburo was tasked to head up matters in the Caucasus.
+Under the supervision of the People’s Commissar for Nationalities, Joseph Stalin, born and raised in Georgia, the Kavburo was tasked with heading up matters in the Caucasus.

 The Soviet Union - Turkey relationships

 The odd placement of the Nakhichevan exclave, which is separated by Armenia but is a part of Azerbaijan, Others have also postulated that the decision was a goodwill gesture by the Soviet government to help maintain "good relations with Atatürk's Turkey."

 The desire for unification with the motherland

 After decades of Soviet rule, the Armenians retained a strong desire for the unification of Nagorno-Karabakh with Armenia, an aim that some members of the Armenian Communist Party attempted to accomplish.